 You Are Not Alone: When she properly reunites with Touma in New Testament Volume 2, she says this to him.
 Word of God states that she's now "entering the fight", meaning she's going to involve herself with Touma's adventures with the Magic Side.
 Sadly, she got dumped in the very end of New Testament Volume 3.
 Of course it didn't stop her from helping him in New Testament Volume 6.

-Mikoto's underclassman in Tokiwadai Middle School, a Level 4 Esper, and member of Judgment.
+Mikoto's underclassman and roommate in Tokiwadai Middle School, a Level 4 Esper, and member of Judgment.
 She has an obsessive crush on Mikoto, who she calls "Onee-sama" ("Sissy" in the dub), and is on the constant lookout for a chance to... get close to her (which Mikoto rarely allows, let alone appreciates).

 Provides examples of: